Slimex84/WeightCheck/README.md

-# BMI WEIGHT CHECKER
+# IMC WEIGHT CHECKER

 <ul>
 <li>Description:</li>

-BMI Weight Checker is a straightforward app that calculates a person's Body Mass Index (BMI) using the standard formula and provides feedback on their weight condition based on the results.
+IMC Weight Checker is a straightforward app that calculates a person's Body Mass Index (BMI) using the standard formula and provides feedback on their weight condition based on the results.

 <li>Features:</li>